Blandaren123/toysstore/README.md

 - For payment system

 ## AWS3
-- For Media and css files
+- For Media and css files, HTML

 ## Mailship
 - For subsribtions